 Most adults only require one Pneumococcal immunisation in their lifetime.

 You can have this injection at the same time as your flu vaccination.

 Shingles vaccinations are available throughout the year to all eligible patients.

 Shingles can be very painful and uncomfortable.
 Some people are left with pain lasting for years after the initial rash has healed.
 Shingles is fatal for around 1 in 1,000 over-70s who develop it.

 A vaccine to prevent shingles, a common, painful skin disease is now available.

 The vaccine is expected to reduce your risk of getting shingles.
 If you are unlucky enough to go on to have the disease, your symptoms may be milder and the illness shorter.

-Patients are eligible for the shingles vaccine if they are aged 70 or 78 years old.
+Patients are currently eligible for the shingles vaccine from their 70th birthday.